asmaachr/SQL-Project-1/cleaning_data.md

 Having count(name)>1
 ```

-=> there are duplication however name the product name is not unique to a sku (no brand, general name ex blue t-shirt)
+=> there are duplication however the product name is not unique to a sku (no brand, general name ex blue t-shirt)

 ## Sales_by_sku

-### creating a back-up to the table sales_report
+### Creating a back-up to the table sales_report
 ```
 CREATE TABLE sales_by_sku_copy AS
 SELECT * FROM sales_by_sku WHERE 1=0;